Quality Kitchen Cabinets

 Above doweled boxes, the highest quality joinery comes in the form of dovetailed drawer boxes.
 This is KAD’s preferred method of construction, representing the highest quality of joinery on the market, and an option that KAD happily stands behind if the project budget permits.
 Dovetail drawers are constructed of solid wood material; either birch or maple.

 A seldom discussed aspect of high-quality kitchen cabinetry, drawer slides vary in style, but customers insisting on the highest quality for their dream kitchen project should always insist on full-length undermount extension, and soft closing brackets to minimize the potential of breakage, and general wear and tear.
 KAD only uses Blum drawer slides, as we can stand behind this product to not fail after years of heavy use.

 Hardware is an aspect of cabinetry that is overlooked by many.
 People often think a door hinge is a door hinge, is a door hinge – wrong.
 KAD uses only sturdy and stylish Blum hardware that exclusively features soft-close technology to minimize damage from consistent use.

-Apart from the visual styling of your preferred cabinetry, the added aesthetics of your finishes are what truly separate a good kitchen, and a great kitchen.
-Finishes like drawer handles, faucets, and sinks are the proverbial top hat of the cabinet, and help elevate the aesthetic of the kitchen in a subtle way that helps guide the eye to the cabinet and its fit-and-finish.
+Apart from the visual styling of your preferred cabinetry, the added aesthetics of your finishes are what truly separates a good kitchen and a great kitchen.
+Finishes like drawer handle, faucets, and sinks are the proverbial top hat of the cabinet and help elevate the aesthetic of the kitchen in a subtle way that helps guide the eye to the cabinet and its fit-and-finish.